← All Intro to AI lessons

 2. Scope one task at a time

-A request like "redesign the whole site and add three features" is too big to do well or to review.
-Break work into single, checkable steps.
-Finish one, look at the result, then start the next.
-Small steps are easier to verify and easy to undo if something is wrong.
-This habit becomes the backbone of the build process in Lesson 5.
+A request such as "redesign the entire site and add three features" is too large to execute well or to review effectively.
+Decompose the work into single, verifiable steps.
+Complete one step, review the result, then proceed to the next.
+Smaller steps are easier to verify and to reverse if the result is incorrect.
+This practice forms the basis of the build process in Lesson 5.

-Reading files, drafting text, and editing a page are low-risk — easy to review and undo.
-Other actions are not: deleting files, changing a database, publishing something public.
-For anything hard to undo, slow down, confirm it is really what you want, and ask for help if you are unsure.
-The old carpenter's rule fits well: measure twice, cut once.
+Reading files, drafting text, and editing a page are low-risk operations — straightforward to review and to reverse.
+Other actions are not: deleting files, modifying a database, or publishing content publicly.
+For any action that is difficult to reverse, proceed deliberately, confirm that it is the intended action, and seek assistance if uncertain.
+The principle is to verify before committing to an irreversible operation.

 This activity needs JavaScript enabled.
 The lesson still covers everything.

-When an AI makes a change, it will describe what it did.
-That description is what the AI intended; the actual change is in the files.
-Open the file, or look at the result, and confirm it matches.
-This habit catches the confident-mistake problem from Lesson 1 before it causes any damage.
+When an AI assistant makes a change, it provides a description of what it did.
+That description reflects the assistant's intent; the actual change is in the files.
+Open the file, or examine the result, and confirm that it matches the description.
+This practice detects the confident-error problem from Lesson 1 before it causes harm.

 Quick check